cloudflare/cloudflare-docs/content/reference-architecture/architectures/security.md

 In some situations, you have no ability to modify the end device in any way.
 In those instances we provide the ability for a user to access a browser that runs directly on our edge network.
 This [browser isolation service](/cloudflare-one/policies/browser-isolation/) requires users to point their browser at a Cloudflare URL, which in turn runs a headless, secure browser on one of our edge servers.
 Secure vectors are then used over HTTPS and WebRTC connections.
 For more information, refer to [this architecture](/reference-architecture/diagrams/sase/sase-clientless-access-private-dns/).

 #### Integrating identity systems
 Users cannot just sign up and access your private resources; their identity and associated credentials are typically created and managed in an enterprise identity provider (IdP).
-Cloudflare integrates with both [enterprise and consumer-based identity services](/cloudflare-one/identity/), and provides a simple one-time password (OTP) via email service for when you have a need to authenticate a user with no existing account, only an email address.
+Cloudflare integrates with both [enterprise and consumer-based identity services](/cloudflare-one/identity/), as well as providing a simple one-time password (OTP) via email service for when you have a need to authenticate a user with only an email address.

 Cloudflare supports integrations with multiple identity providers, including of the same type.
 So if you manage an Okta instance for your employees, but may have acquired another company with its own Okta instance, both can be integrated with Cloudflare.
 Cloudflare then acts as a proxy for the SSO process.
 Applications are configured using SAML and OIDC to use Cloudflare for authentication and then Cloudflare in turn redirects users through the authentication flow of an integrated IdP.
 Group information can also be synchronized via SCIM into Cloudflare to be used in access control policies.